cakebatterandsprinkles/portfolio-gatsby/src/posts/20-js_async_await_promises.md

 // This will print out the data that's being sent form the API: fetch("https://swapi.dev/api/planets/").then(response => {
-  response.json().then(data => {
+  // Parse (convert from JSON to JS) the response object, then print it to the console: response.json().then(data => {
     console.log(data)
   })